open-source-tabletop/openfire-gm-halo/army-list-unsc.md

 A Spartan may instead replace both its MA5 Assault Rifle and M6 Pistol with two M7 SMGs.

-A Spartan may choose one of the following abilities:
+A Spartan may choose one of the following armor abilities:

 - Active Camouflage
 - Overshield: